dhalpern13/dhalpern13.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth year computer science student at the [University of Toronto](https://www.utoronto.ca).
-I enjoy doing research mainly in theoretical computer science.
-So far, most of my research experience has been in algorithmic game theory, specifically in fair division and social choice.
+I am currently a fourth-year undergrad student at the [University of Toronto](https://www.utoronto.ca), majoring in computer science.
+My research interests lie at the intersection of computer science and economics, specifically in algorithmic game thoery and computational social choice.
+At the University of Toronto, I am incredibly fortunate to have worked under the supervision of [Nisarg Shah](http://www.cs.toronto.edu/~nisarg/index.html).
+In the fall, I will begin working on a PhD at [Harvard University](https://www.seas.harvard.edu) where I will be advised by [Ariel Procaccia](http://procaccia.info).